LASNETSKI GIHON LAW

-The Jacksonville criminal defense lawyers at Shorstein, Lasnetski, & Gihon have experience helping clients defend against False Imprisonment cases.
+The Jacksonville criminal defense lawyer at LASNETSKI GIHON LAW has experience helping clients defend against False Imprisonment cases.
 If you have been arrested for false imprisonment in or near Jacksonville, give us a call to discuss your options and defense strategies.

 What is False Imprisonment?